Updated for 2026, including new rules for Going-to-the-Sun Road, Park Shuttle, Logan Pass and Glacier Park International Airport changes.

 “Imagine the obstacles faced by the engineers and laborers who constructed the winding Going-to-the-Sun Road more than fifty years ago.
 Sheer cliffs, short construction seasons, sixty foot snow-drifts, and tons of solid rock make road building across the Continental Divide a unique challenge.
 When Glacier National Park celebrated the completion of the Going-to-the Sun Road on July 15, 1933, more than two decades of planning and construction had become a spectacular reality.” – National Park Service

-We love Glacier!
-It’s a special place that deserves our respect and protection.
-I hope this article has inspired you to visit!
-If you’ve found inspiration and helpful information about Glacier, please share this post and subscribe below.
+We love Glacier and are proud to call NW Montana home.
+It’s a unique and exceptional place that deserves our respect and protection.Ā I hope this article has inspired you to visit.Ā If you’ve found inspiration and helpful information about Glacier National Park, please share this post and subscribe below.